 2. Alcohol disrupts the production of hormones and neurochemicals that affect sleep.

 Alcohol causes your body to produce adenosine, the chemical responsible for the sleepy feeling when you drink.
-Adenosine is rather short-lived, however, and tends to wear off partway through the night.
+However, Adenosine is short-lived and tends to wear off partway through the night.
 After it wears off, you wake up and struggle to fall back asleep.
 Do this enough times, and your day-night cycle becomes completely thrown off.

 In addition to adenosine, various pituitary hormones, GABA, and glutamate all play crucial roles in proper sleeping and waking cycles.
 Alcohol can interrupt the appropriate function of each of these chemicals and result in impaired and less-restorative sleep, drowsiness during the daytime, and reduced alertness.